This post may contain affiliate links. Please read my disclosure policy.

 - Sea salt

-- Prepare the pickling liquid.
+1. Slice onion thinly, about 1/8-inch (if possible).
 Mix vinegars, salt, sugar, and water.
 I usually mix in the glass container I’m going to store the onions in.
-Zero clean up!
+Add onion to the liquid and submerge.

 - Give special consideration to the vinegars you use.
 Technically speaking, you can use strictly apple cider or white distilled vinegar.
 You can even use white wine vinegar if you wanted to.
 I’ve just found the BEST pickled onions come from a combination of apple cider and white distilled vinegar.